 - Don’t switch your cat to a dry diet because of a fear of canned food.

 - Use a highly digestible diet: loads of protein, almost no carbohydrates.
-Read here how to find good commercial cat food, or switch your cat on to a homemade raw diet.
-Find useful information on what to include here.
+Read here how to find good commercial cat food here.

 - Take your cat to a veterinarian annually.
 Older cats should be taken to the vet twice a year and routine blood and urine tests may be beneficial.
 See here for other reasons to take your healthy cat to a vet.